BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 1. **Select File Type**: At the top dropdown menu, choose between `Video Library` or `Audio Library` to specify the type of files you are working with.
 2. **Choose Format**: From the next dropdown, select the exact format of your files to ensure they are correctly catalogued.
 3. **Browse for Files**: Click the `Browse` button to navigate to and select the folder containing your media files.
-Once loaded, your files will be displayed in the Directory, and the console will show a message confirming the number of files detected.
+Once loaded, your files will be displayed in the Directory and the console will show a message confirming the number of files detected.

 ### Metadata Management